OpenNews/srccon-2021/participant-prep.md

 As SRCCON approaches, here's everything you need to know to prepare for the conference and get setup.
 Once SRCCON is up and running, you'll spend most of your time on our [SRCCON 2021 Participant HQ on Eventbrite](https://2021.srccon.org/signin), and in our conference Slack.

 ### KEY LINKS
-* ⭐️ [**SRCCON 2021 Participant HQ on Eventbrite**](https://2021.srccon.org/signin) ⭐️ — Where Zoom links for all SRCCON programming lives.
+* ⭐️ [**SRCCON 2021 Participant HQ on Eventbrite**](https://2021.srccon.org/signin) ⭐️ — Where Zoom links for all SRCCON programming lives, as well as links to our Virtual Bulletin Board.
 Once SRCCON starts, you'll have this page open ALL the time.
 * [Public Schedule](https://2021.srccon.org/schedule/)
 * [Code of Conduct](https://2021.srccon.org/conduct/)
 * [Care and Support](https://2021.srccon.org/support/)